 |Valid Visa (If Required)||X||X||✓|

-- Travellers, except children aged 2 and below in the calendar year, are required to undergo a PCR test on arrival in Singapore.
+- Travellers, except children aged 2 and below in the calendar year and travellers who are certified positive for COVID-19 between 7-90 days before departure, are required to undergo a supervised self-administered ART test at a Quick Test Centre (QTC) or Combined Test Centre (CTC) within 24 hours of arrival in Singapore.

 If you like our work, please support us by visiting our sponsors, or donating to our fund.
 Thank you!